tuyenta/xTable/README.md

 | 2032_2     | 0.17      | 57.8          | 21.7%                | 0.3%            | 2.7%            | 1.2%           |
 | 4171_1     | 0.07      | 173.9         | 58.1%                | 1.6%            | 2.1%            | 0.5%           |

-Camelot also comes packaged with a [command-line interface](https://camelot-py.readthedocs.io/en/master/user/cli.html)!
+xTable also comes packaged with a [command-line interface](https://camelot-py.readthedocs.io/en/master/user/cli.html)!

-**Note:** Camelot only works with text-based PDFs and not scanned documents.
+**Note:** xTable only works with text-based PDFs and not scanned documents.
 (As Tabula [explains](https://github.com/tabulapdf/tabula#why-tabula), "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

 You can check out some frequently asked questions [here](https://camelot-py.readthedocs.io/en/master/user/faq.html).

-## Why Camelot?
+## Why xTable?

-- **Configurability**: Camelot gives you control over the table extraction process with [tweakable settings](https://camelot-py.readthedocs.io/en/master/user/advanced.html).
+- **Configurability**: xTable gives you control over the table extraction process with [tweakable settings](https://camelot-py.readthedocs.io/en/master/user/advanced.html).
 - **Metrics**: You can discard bad tables based on metrics like accuracy and whitespace, without having to manually look at each table.
 - **Output**: Each table is extracted into a **pandas DataFrame**, which seamlessly integrates into [ETL and data analysis workflows](https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873).
 You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML, Markdown, and Sqlite.